Ethernet

 IoT Yocto supports TSN on the Genio 510, Genio 700 and Genio 1200 series.
 This means that devices built with these platforms can be part of a TSN network and take advantage of the benefits that TSN provides.
 To use TSN on a device built with the MediaTek Genio platform, you would typically need to use the platform’s software tools to configure the device’s network settings and enable TSN.

 Meta layer meta-mediatek-tsn in IoT Yocto supports most of the TSN software components you need.
-Kernel configurations are eanbled in file src/meta-mediatek-bsp/recipes-kernel/linux/linux-mtk/tsn.cfg in IoT Yocto source code.
-These features are enabled by default with rity-demo-image and are ready to use since v22.1 for Genio 1200 platform, v23.0 for Genio 700 platforms and v23.2 for Genio 510 platforms
+Kernel configurations are enabled in file src/meta-mediatek-bsp/recipes-kernel/linux/linux-mtk/tsn.cfg in IoT Yocto source code.
+These features are enabled by default with rity-demo-image.

 Note